-It allows teachers to hone their practice, showcase their talent in the classroom, and demonstrate dedication to their students and their profession.
+It allows teachers to hone their practice, showcase their talent in the classroom and demonstrate dedication to their students and their profession.
 The National Board Certification process is aligned with NYS Teaching Standards and fulfills the 100 hours of required Continuing Teacher and Leader Education (CTLE) for professionally certified teachers (provided that the CTLE certificate holder continues to meet the applicable required CTLE requirements in language acquisition.)

-Pursuing Board certification affords teachers the opportunity to become part of a larger network of accomplished teachers shaping the profession.
-During the process, candidates reflect on best practices in their content area, with their students and find immediate classroom applications of their learning.
+Pursuing board certification affords teachers the opportunity to become part of a larger network of accomplished teachers shaping the profession.
+During the process, candidates reflect on best practices in their content area with their students and find immediate classroom applications of their learning.
+Board certification can enable teachers to take on leadership roles sch as mentoring, leading professional learning efforts and advocating for policy changes that allow them to advance their careers while staying in the classroom.

-Many districts and teacher unions in NYS have collectively bargained financial incentives, including salary steps, for educators who achieve Board certification (See page 6 for list).
+Many districts and teacher unions in NYS have collectively bargained financial incentives, including salary steps, for educators who achieve board certification (See page 6 for list).
 School and district administrators and union leaders often look for NBCTs to serve in teacher leadership roles.
-Members can also earn up to 12 graduate credits through SUNY Empire State College through NYSUT's Education & Learning Trust.
-Members receive 40% discount off tuition rates through ELT.
+Members can also earn up to 12 graduate credits from SUNY Empire State College through NYSUT's Education & Learning Trust.
+Members receive a 40% discount off tuition rates through ELT.